suprajasridhara/scion/doc/protocols/sigprefixlist/PublishingGossipNode.md

 For more information on the configuration, see [Configuration](#Configuration)

-The PCN connects to a [PLN](./PublishingListNode.md) instance.
+The PGN connects to a [PLN](./PublishingListNode.md) instance.
-A PLN instance must be running when starting a PCN instance.
+A PLN instance must be running when starting a PGN instance.
-The PCN on startup registers its presence with the PLN.
+The PGN on startup registers its presence with the PLN.

 ## Configuration